fullstaq-ruby/server-edition/README.md

 The recommended way to use Fullstaq Ruby is through the Rbenv integration.
 You should [learn Rbenv](https://github.com/rbenv/rbenv#readme) if you are not familiar with it.
 Here is a handy [cheat sheet](https://devhints.io/rbenv).

 Suppose you installed Ruby 2.6 (normal variant).
-Just activate it using Rbenv:
+You can run that Ruby by setting `RBENV_VERSION` and prefixing yours commands with `rbenv exec`:

+    $ export RBENV_VERSION=2.6
+    $ rbenv exec ruby --version
+    ruby 2.6.3

+Or, if you've activated the Rbenv shell integration, just running `ruby` would also work, provided that you've activated a certain version:

     $ rbenv local 2.6
     $ ruby --version